MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

 #### * Each view can use the models,which we have defined in folder  `polls/models.py` to query the database as needed.Each view relies on a corresponding template(HTML+CSS) to help with the presentation layer of what the HTML will look like.
 Each template is a separate file that consists of HTML with some extra template syntax.

 ##### We haven't created any templates yet, but they will live in the `mysite/templates` folder.

+#### <---- Diffrence btw MVC and MVT ---->

+### In **MVT**, a request to a URL is dispatched to a View.
+This View calls into the Model, performs manipulations and prepares data for output.
+The data is passed to a Template that is rendered an emitted as a response. ideally in web frameworks, the controller is hidden from view.

+### Whereas in **MVC**, the user interacts with the GUI, the controller handles the request and notifies the model and the view queries the model to display the result to the user.